 1. What are the acceptable moisture levels in concrete?

-According to ASTM standard, when testing via ASTM F2170, the RH level of a concrete slab needs to be at or below 75% — unless the flooring system manufacturer provides alternate guidelines.
-Some flooring system manufacturers have products that can handle 95% RH or mor
+Acceptable moisture levels in concrete according to ASTM standard, when testing via ASTM F2170, the RH level of a concrete slab needs to be at or below 75% — unless the flooring system manufacturer provides alternate guidelines.
+Some flooring system manufacturers have products that can handle 95% RH or more.

 2. How moisture gets into concrete

 Every slab of concrete has moisture and will always have moisture.
 So you’re never going to achieve, nor would you want, 100 percent dry concrete.
 What you’re looking for is moisture condition that’s within manufacturer’s specifications to accept the flooring product you are going to apply.

 Moisture sources for concrete are both internal and external.
 The internal source of moisture is the water mixed with cement that created the concrete.
 The ratio of water to cement in your batch of concrete remains one of the most influential factors as to how long a concrete slab needs to cure and dry.
 External sources of concrete moisture can also be substantial and include such things as rainwater, poor plumbing, poor drainage below or at the sides of the slab, and even the humidity in the air.

 Whatever the source, once the concrete slab is poured and cured, it needs enough time for the excess moisture within it to evaporate.
 If the flooring product or coating is applied while the concrete retains excess moisture, that’s when you can expect flooring adhesive failures, efflorescence, or other types of moisture-related damage.

 3. How moisture moves through concrete

 During the drying process, the concrete batch water, cement, aggregate, and other admixtures create tiny pathways within called capillaries.
 Once cured, the excess water in the slab moves through these capillaries to release the moisture.
 Since most concrete floors have a vapor retarder below them, this moisture must move upwards in order to escape.